-From the Adventure Aquarium's annual Christmas celebration to an enchanted colonial village in the Please Touch Museum, Philadelphia is full of Christmas events and attractions perfect for the whole family.
-Wander through dazzling lighting displays, take a few laps around the ice skating rinks, and enjoy all the seasonal delights this city has to offer this holiday season on your vacation to the nation's first capital.
+There are festive and fun holiday and Christmas attractions throughout the season in Philadelphia.
+From the Adventure Aquarium's annual Christmas celebration to an enchanted colonial village in the Please Touch Museum, Philadelphia has attractions that are fun for all ages.
+Wander through dazzling lighting displays, take a few laps around the ice skating rinks, and enjoy all the seasonal delights this city has to offer.

-Once an exhibit in the Lit Brothers department store, The Enchanted Colonial Village is now on display at the Please Touch Museum in honor of the holiday and lets visitors experience scenes from a colonial village, including a toymaker, blacksmith shop, and bakery, or check out one of the special pop-up holiday events like the "Chanukah Wonderland" or "Joy of Christmas" celebrations.
+Once a celebrated Christmas exhibit in the old Lit Brothers department store, The Enchanted Colonial Village is now on display seasonally at the Please Touch Children's Museum.
+Each year portions of this large, multi-room exhibit are displayed in honor of the holiday and offer visitors the chance to experience scenes from a colonial village, including a toymaker, blacksmith shop, and bakery.
+Check out one of the special pop-up holiday events like the "Chanukah Wonderland" or "Joy of Christmas" celebrations at the museum.

 Although much of the downtown area and sections of different neighborhoods are adorned in a plethora of Christmas lights over the holiday season, there are also a few places to go to see dazzling lighting displays in and around the city.